Anemolo/three-bmfont-text/README.md

     - [x] Make arrays of the correct size.
   - [x] Make correct UVs
     - [ ] Make the uniform for it
-      - [ ] This should prbably be an attribute for each letter becasue they have different boundings
+      - [ ] This should probably be an attribute for each letter becasue they have different boundings
       - [ ] Also, shirking and growing dont seem to be as nice as I thouhgt.
 Perhaps Im missing something or this isnt goign to work so well.
 I thought I could do it without messing with the texture.
         - [ ] OR, maybe I'm clamping in the wrong s`pots?
   - [x] Make it work with more than one glyph.